Table of Contents

 After you’ve listed your products on Amazon, you need to promote them.
 Since you are most likely selling a brand that exists on Amazon and has already invested in ads, you don’t have to spend much.

-Also, you need to closely monitor product sales metrics.
+Also, you need to monitor product sales metrics closely.
 This is because you need to know what’s bringing you profit and what’s not.

 Amazon monitoring software is an efficient way to stay on top of your sales.
 SellerSonar offers instant Amazon alerts to protect your sales.
 With us, you are aware of all listing changes, Buybox hijackers, new/deleted reviews, keyword rank history, and product suppressions.